Meditation For Beginners: Basically Everything You Need To Know

 - Watch yourself breathe.
 Focus your mind on your breath coming and going through your body.

 - Let your breath go (stop controlling it and just watch the breath).

 - Open your eyes and spend 5 minutes observing the feeling of calmness in your body and mind.

 - Express gratitude for this meditation.

 - This is the best easy meditation for beginners.
 Did you enjoy it?
 Feel more calm?
-Leave a comment below and let me know your thoughts on this technique.
+Leave a comment and remember to subscribe to our newsletter below and let me know your thoughts on this technique.